Dogra dynasty: Patronage of the arts

-No Dogra artwork from before the Mughal-era has been found or come down to us.
+No Dogra artwork from before the Mughal-era has been found or been preserved.
 At the height of the reign of the Dogras, artists were patronized and temples and fortresses were decorated with mural paintings, such as the temples of Krimchi, Babbor, and in the fort at Bahu.
 Artwork flourished under the Dogras due to two main reasons: contact with the Mughals and the ascendance of the Jammu State.
 Exchanges between the Dogras and the Mughals led to the transmission of Mughal manners, methods, and tastes regarding artwork, to the Dogras.
 The first Pahari ruler to directly interact with the Mughals was Raja Bhupat Pal of Basohli State (r.
 1598–1635), who was imprisoned by Jahangir from 1613–1627, during which he likely witnessed Mughal artwork.
 This led to the art of painting to arise first in Basohli State, with the successors Raja Sangram Pal (r.
 1635–73) and Raja Kirpan Pal (r.
 1678–93) further developing Basohli as a centre of painting.
 The tradition of painting later developed in the hill states of Jasrota, Mankot, Lakhanpur, Samba, Bhoti, Bandralta, Bhadrawaha, Poonch, and Rajauri.